ManasDasri/sprout/README.md

 - `--git`
 - Git status indicators
 - Improved project detection
+- `--orphans` — cross-reference the import graph against the filesystem and flag files nothing imports; a lightweight dead-code finder that isn't scoped to one language or bolted onto a heavyweight linter
+- `--churn` — parse `git log` change frequency per file and render it inline in the tree as an intensity marker, so hotspots are visible at a glance instead of living in a separate report

 **v0.4**
 - `--json`
 - `--markdown`
 - Structured output API
+- `--diff <ref>..<ref>` — render a tree with added, removed, and changed subtrees nested in place, instead of a flat file-stat list, so structural impact of a PR is visible at a glance
+- `--config-map` — group every config-ish file across the repo (`.env*`, `*.config.*`, `Dockerfile`, `docker-compose.yml`, CI YAML, `tsconfig`, etc.) into one flat "control plane" view instead of leaving them scattered through the tree

 **v1.0**
 - Stable CLI interface